 Following the news that Mel and Sue have quit the Great British Bake Off (sob!), we wanted to honour our favourite ladies with a stroll down memory lane.

 From soggy bottoms to iced buns, their puntastic presenting style is a huge part of the charm that makes GBBO the perfect mid week watch.
-Bringing out the worst (best) in our favourite baker Mary Berry – example: ‘Some of them have got a good forking’ – and making Paul Hollywood grimace every time they made reference to his hair, they lightened the mood when things got too serious in the Bake Off tent.
+Bringing out the worst (best) in our favourite baker Mary Berry - example: 'Some of them have got a good forking' - and making Paul Hollywood grimace every time they made reference to his hair, they lightened the mood when things got too serious in the Bake Off tent (opens in new tab).

 Mel Giedroyc and Sue Perkins met at the University of Cambridge where they were both members of the infamous drama group Footlights.
 The pair began writing comedy sketches after graduating, appearing together in some sketches for the French & Saunders show before getting their own lunchtime chat show in the late 1990s called Light (and then Late) Lunch.